G-Core/product-documentation/documentation/cloud/getting-started/projects/create-a-project.md

 <img src="https://assets.gcore.pro/docs/cloud/getting-started/projects/create-a-project/open-projects-from-dropdown.png" alt="A dropdown displaying a list of projects" width="80%">

 3\.
 The **Projects** page will open.
-Here you can view, search, and manage your projects.
+Here you can view, search for, and manage your projects.

 To open the resource management panel for a particular project, click **Open project**.